 “The Center for BrainHealth and The Brain Performance Institute have been true beacons of light for me over the past year and a half.
 I walked through their doors broken, looking for a compass that would give me a sense of direction.
 I received more than a compass; they gave me a road map to success.
 They accepted me at my worst; now it is time for the world to accept me at my best.”

-KeeShaun will graduate from UTDallas with a degree in accounting in May 2014.
+KeeShaun graduated from UTDallas with an accounting degree in May 2014.